FAQ | America's Rifle Challenge

 I train often, taking courses at major training centers across the nation.
 How will participating in ARC events improve my marksmanship development?

-Level 2 events will add a dynamic to your training plans testing your ability to shoot on the move, from barricades, and other various positions, all from point-blank distances out to 400 yards at cardboard, steel, and other precision targets.
-You won’t be shooting from the booth or the bench much after attending an ARC event.
+Level 2 events add a dynamic to your training plans.
+You’ll be testing your ability to shoot on the move, from barricades, and other positions, all from distances ranging from point-blank out to 400 yards at cardboard, steel, and other precision targets.

 How do I become a Range Officer to volunteer to support ARC Matches?

-The NRA is developing an ARC Range Officer training and certification program to assist clubs in building a dedicated team to host and officiate events.
+The NRA is developing an ARC Range Officer training and certification program to help clubs build dedicated teams to host and officiate events.

-When hosting a dynamic :evel 2 event, host clubs and ranges should be very selective in assigning match directors and range officers with high levels of experience across the various disciplines of action shooting sports.
+When hosting a dynamic Level 2 event, host clubs and ranges should be very selective in assigning match directors and range officers with high levels of experience across the various disciplines of action shooting sports.
+Match Director Summits will be scheduled to assist clubs and competitors that are transitioning from traditional shooting sports to action shooting sports.
+Those clinics will cover an in-depth review of the rules, NRA match application, use of the Practiscore match registration and electronic scoring procedures, match setup, running the line, Level 2 stage design, how to build your cadre of staff, and more.

 I’d like to know more about the Distinguished Action Rifle program.
 Where can I find additional information?

-• The NRA is creating a new Distinguished Action Rifle Badge within the ARC program.
-The provisional rulebook states the requirements on match eligibility, award merit, and other rules.
+The NRA is creating a new Distinguished Action Rifle Badge within the ARC program.
+The rulebook states the requirements on match eligibility, award merit, and other rules.
+Points can only be earned at State, Regional, and National Championships from the Level 1 course of fire.
 Once the badge and match reporting forms are finalized, the full details will be posted at competitions.nra.org/results-and-records/distinguished-program.

-How much does it cost to participate in a Level 1 or 2 match?
+How much does it cost to participate in a Level 1 or Level 2 match?

-Local clubs will set the fees for their area.
-Typical fees for a monthly match can range anywhere from $25 to $40.
+Local clubs will set the fees for their events.
+Typical fees for a monthly match can range anywhere from $25 to $50.
 Most offer a small discount if you are a member of the club or if you volunteer to assist with the event.

-For larger state, regional, or national championships, expect match fees of $100 or more depending on the complexity of the event and the number of stages and extras offered.
+For larger events, such as state, regional, or national championships, expect match fees of $100 or more depending on the complexity of the event and the number of stages and extras offered.

 What equipment do I need to compete in an event?

-For a level 1 event, you need a semi-automatic rifle, preferably in an AR pattern, in safe working order that meets one of the three divisional requirements as listed in the rulebook.
+For a Level 1 event, you need a semi-automatic rifle, preferably in an AR pattern, in safe working order that meets one of the three divisional requirements as listed in the rulebook.
 You should arrive with an Empty Chamber Indicator (ECI) inserted into the chamber of your cased rifle.
 In addition to hearing and eye protection, you’ll need a sling, a minimum of four magazines, and 100 rounds of ammunition.
-Competitors have the option to bring and use a shooting mat during prone and sitting positions.
+Competitors have the option to bring and use a shooting mat.

 I’m not sure that I’m ready to compete.
 Can I just come and watch an event to see what it’s all about?

-Anyone that can legally own and safely operate their rifle can participate.
+Most clubs allow spectators to watch an event, so come on out and be sure to bring a set of hearing protection and eye protection for everyone in your group.
+Anyone who can legally own and safely operate their rifle can participate.
 We are excited that you are interested in becoming more proficient with your rifle and encourage you to take the steps needed to develop the confidence you need.
-Most clubs allow spectators. if you’d like to watch an event.
-We hope that you’ll follow up by taking a level 1 course or signing up for your first match.
+We hope that you’ll follow up with your visit by taking a Level 1 course or signing up for your first match.
 The ARC community is very welcoming and encouraging to all levels of competitors.

 My rifle is suppressed.
 Can I still use it during competitive events or training?